-The meta-analysis compared antifungal medications such as Amphotericin B with disinfectants such as, chlorhexidine gluconate, Listerine, hexetidine mouthwash or even essential oils such as Zataria multiflora.
+The meta-analysis compared antifungal medications such as Amphotericin B with disinfectants such as, chlorhexidine gluconate, Listerine and hexetidine mouthwash.
 When comparing amphotericin B to these treatments, no clear difference was observed.

 The results from this study should be looked at with caution as there were very limited sample sizes found with some flawed methods in some of the studies.
 Despite this, it can be concluded from this study that disinfectant methods could be used in adjunct or in substitution to antifungal medications.
-Using disinfectants such as Chlorhexidine instead of antifungals, could reduce the chance of side effects from antifungals such as GI disturbances, liver toxicity and others.
+Using disinfectants such as Chlorhexidine instead of antifungals, could eliminate the chance of side effects from antifungals such as GI disturbances, liver toxicity and more.